 The 13-page report, entitled “Hyper Focus: How to Transform Schools,” offers a high-level overview of some of the principles Accelerate Institute teaches, including:

-the systemic change needed for a successful school turnaround;
+the systematic change needed for a successful school turnaround;

 how school leaders act as the catalyst that accelerates student achievement;